Chaos and Synchronization in Financial Leverages Dynamics: Modeling Systemic Risk with Coupled Unimodal Maps: Coupled Unimodal Maps Model for the Leverage Evolution of Banks Trading a Common Asset

 Let's put, for every $i\in\{1,2,\dots,N\}$, $\pi_{i,s}=\frac{ A_{i,s}^\star}{\sum_{a=1}^N A_{a,s}^\star}\in[0,1]$, so that $\sum_{i=1}^N\pi_{i,s}=1$.

-Now notice that (recall $A^\star_{i,s}\doteq \lambda_{i,t}E_{i,s}$ and $E_{i,s}=\prod_{q=0}^s(1+r_q)E_{i,s}$) if the leverages were the same for all banks, then $\pi_{i,s}$ would not depend on the time $s$.
+Now notice that (recall $A^\star_{i,s}\doteq \lambda_{i,t}E_{i,s}$ and $E_{i,s}=\prod_{q=0}^s(1+r_q)E_{i,s}$) if the leverages were the same for all banks, then $\pi_{i,s}$ would not depend on time; this is a consequence of the fact that all banks are investing in the same asset.
+More precisely, the weights in this case would be constant both within a unit time interval (e.g. between $t-1$ and $t$) and across different times $t$.
 Thus, in the homogeneous case we can consider the weights as independent of $s$.
-Moreover, numerical simulations show that the error made by considering the weights as independent of $s$ even in the heterogeneous case is small enough to make it reasonable to start by analyzing the simplest case in which the weights are constant in time.
+Moreover, numerical simulations show that the error made by considering the weights as independent of $s$ even in the heterogeneous case is small enough to make it reasonable to start by analyzing the simplest case in which the weights are constant in time, leaving the investigation of the general case in which the weights change over time to future works.
 All the more reason for the fact that for the cases studied analytically more in depth (i.e. the homogeneous case and the forced-forcing one) this approximation is exact.
-Let's therefore put $\pi_i=\pi_{i,s}$ and look at $\pi_i$ as a measure of the ``size'' of bank $i$.
+Let's therefore put $\pi_{i,s}=\pi_i$ for every $s\in\frac{\mathbb{N}}{\mathbb{n}}$ and look at $\pi_i$ as a measure of the ``size'' of bank $i$.
 It is then possible to write:

 So that the dynamics of the returns of the asset for times in $(t,t+1]$ may be modeled again as a AR(1) process with auto regressive parameter which now depends on a convex combination of the leverages of the $N$ banks $\lambda_1, \lambda_2, \dots, \lambda_N$ in a mean field fashion.
-It now remains to provide an expression for the variance of the aggregate return of the asset $\sigma_{e,t}$.
-A reasonable hypothesis is to assume that the estimate made at time $t$ is a weighted average ($\omega\in[0,1]$ being the weight) of the previously made estimate of the same kind and a statistical estimate of aggregate returns made by observing the returns between $t-1$ and $t$.
-I.e.:
+At time $t+1$, banks need to update their target leverage so that $\lambda_{i,t+1}=\frac{1}{\alpha\sigma_{e,t+1}}$.
+Thus, it now remains to provide an expression for the forecast of the variance of the aggregate return of the asset $\sigma_{e,t+1}$.
+A reasonable hypothesis is to assume that the forecast made by bank $i$ at time $t+1$ is a weighted average ($\omega_i\in[0,1]$ being the weight) of the previously made forecast of the same kind and a statistical estimate of aggregate returns made by observing the returns between $t$ and $t+1$.
+I.e., for bank $i$: